In this post, you’ll discover how to create a DIY debt management plan to finally start getting out of debt in 2024.

 2. Use cashback apps

 If you need to spend money, use a cashback app like topcashback to get money back on your purchases.
-I’ve earned almost £1000 just for making regular purchases.
+I’ve earned over £1200 just from making regular purchases.

 3. Use comparison sites for energy and car insurance